Places Visited New Delhi - Agra - Jaipur - Chandigarh - Shimla Tour Id : IN - 22

 After breakfast, you will be transferred to railway station to board the train to Agra.

-Train Gatimaan Express (daily except on Fridays)
+Train Gatimaan Express (operates daily except on Fridays)

 Departs Delhi 0810 Hrs